Kanium/KanuimCogs/trafficTrackerCog/README.md

 - `[PREFIX]load trafficTrackerCog`

 ### Commands
-- `[PREFIX]setchannel` - allows you to select a channel in your discord to dump logs to
+- `[PREFIX]settrafficchannel` - allows you to select a channel in your discord to dump logs to
 - `[PREFIX]stats` - prints the statistics that the cog has gathered.
 - `[PREFIX]resetstats` - allows for a hard reset of the stats
 - `[PREFIX]toggleLogs` - Toggles the logs functionality on or off